balena-io/debugging-masterclass/README.md

-Carry out any configuration generation required, should you be using a Wifi AP and inject the configuration into the image (see [balena CLI Advanced Masterclass](https://github.com/balena-io-projects/balena-cli-advanced-masterclass#32-configuring-a-provisioning-image) for more details), or quickly use an ethernet configuration:
+Carry out any configuration generation required, should you be using a Wifi AP and inject the configuration into the image (see [balena CLI Advanced Masterclass](https://github.com/balena-io-projects/balena-cli-advanced-masterclass#32-configuring-a-provisioning-image) for more details), or use a configuration for an ethernet connection:
 ```
 $ balena os configure balena-debug.img --app DebugApp --config-network=ethernet
 Configuring operating system image